 An unforgettable party

 While the ceremony was a key party of the day, Hazel and Charles were really looking forward to celebrating with friends and family as newlyweds.
-To ensure they enjoyed the perfect party they opted for a fine feast of burgundy chicken, and a dessert of fruit crumble; and later on at night guests indulged in a hog roast.
+To ensure they enjoyed the perfect party they opted for a fine feast of burgundy chicken, and a dessert of fruit crumble.
 The pair also ensured an evening of fantastic entertainment with a photo booth and barn dance, where everyone let loose and embraced the fun.
 “We always knew we’d have a barn dance on our big-day,” says Hazel.
 “We’ve been to a few in the past and have found it was a great way to mingle – as well as getting all guests, young and old, up on the dance floor,” she explains.
 The bouquet toss was another highlight of the afternoon’s celebrations.
 “The bouquet toss resulted in three lovely ladies fighting over the bouquet - leaving flowers everywhere!” laughs Hazel.
 “My friend who won has since got engaged – so I guess it worked,” she smiles.

 The barn dance wasn’t the only special dance the couple enjoyed.
 They also shared a first dance to Forever and For Always, by Shania Twain.
 “The song led into a mash up of some classic songs we both loved,” says Hazel.
 “We made the mash up ourselves, so we will be the only ones with that song at our wedding,” she smiles.
 “We have absolutely no wedding regrets, the whole day was perfect.”

 “Make the most of every moment.
 The day goes by so quickly.”

 To find out more about tying the knot at Packington Moor, get in touch with the wedding team today on 01543 220055.